vitaliimarushko/read-spreadsheet/README.md

 # Description

-Reads the first tab of a Google spreadsheet document and returns it as an array of objects.
+Reads the first or specified sheet of a Google spreadsheet document and returns the content as an array of objects or readable stream.

 # API